2359 Glencoe Street, Burlington, NC 27217 | email@example.com | 336-539-1933

 Saturday, October 1

 What is an Architectural Salvage Store?

-The first of its kind in Alamance County, Preservation Burlington created the architectural salvage store so we could save “house parts” from going into the trash and to give them new life.
+The first of its kind in Alamance County, Preservation Burlington created the architectural salvage store to save “house parts” from going into the dumpster and to give them new life.
 Old doors, windows, trim, window weights, flooring, mantels, door hardware, plumbing fixtures, period furniture, light fixtures... all of these items and so many more can be found at an architectural salvage store.

 How do I donate items?